Marine heatwave: On weather patterns

 The marine heatwave termed "The Blob" that occurred in the Northeastern Pacific from 2013 to 2016.

 Marine heatwaves in the tropical Indian Ocean were associated with dry conditions over central India and an increase in rainfall over south peninsular India in response to marine heatwaves in the northern Bay of Bengal.
 These changes are transmitted by monsoon winds.

+On public health

+Marine heatwaves could have cascade effects on public health, ranging from increasing the incidence and severity of coastal heatwaves and of extreme weather, to directly impacting fisheries thus attacking food security, to psychological impacts.